 I should say at the outset that this is not meant to be medical advice.
 Serious chronic pain should be addressed by a professional.
 But understanding some basic mechanics can help you tell the difference between a signal to change something and an impending or developing injury.

 I’m not talking about the sore fingertips beginners develop as they work on building calluses.
 This can be frustrating, but not a sign of a deeper problem.
 Sometimes switching to lighter strings can really help with this, or tuning the guitar down the ease the string tension.
 But the fact is, calluses take time to build and the fingertips might hurt some in the process.
 This is normal and to be expected.

 Where do you feel it?

 The most common places people feel pain from playing guitar are the base of the thumb, the wrist, and the forearm.

-Most of the time to pain starts as simple muscle fatigue.
-There are lots of small muscles in the hand and arm, and intricate work like guitar playing can work them harder than your body is used to.
+Most of the time pain starts as simple fatigue.
+There are lots of small muscles in the hand and arm, and intricate movements like those required to play guitar can work them harder than your body is used to.
 You may have been told that you need to just “push through it”, but I disagree.
-“No pain no gain” may apply to building strength in the large muscles of the body, but the hands are a different story.
+“No pain, no gain” may apply to building strength in the large muscles of the body, but the hands are a different story.
 If you’re being told to “just press harder” – and I rarely say this – find a new teacher.

 There are three main factors I’ve observed that contribute to hand and arm pain, and fortunately there are simple solutions than can help.